zkCollective/zk-Harness/README.md

 ## How to use

-To run the benchmarks, you will first need to follow the installation instructions of the respective framework.
+To run the benchmarks, you will first need to follow the [installation instructions](INSTALL.md)

 To run *all* benchmarks for mathematical operations, run `make math`.